Qilin-Med: Multi-stage Knowledge Injection Advanced Medical Large Language Model: Method

 \subsection{Domain-specific Continued Pre-training}

 General-purpose LLMs struggle with medical texts due to specialized language and styles.
-Therefore, we started with further pre-training Baichuan, a Chinese foundation model, to strengthen its understanding of fundamental medical knowledge.
-As a first step, we constructed a medical pre-training dataset called ChiMed-CPT by integrating existing datasets and new data crawled from the internet.
+Therefore, we started with continually pre-training Baichuan, a Chinese foundation model, to strengthen its understanding of fundamental medical knowledge.
+To this end, we constructed a medical pre-training dataset called ChiMed-CPT by integrating existing datasets and new data crawled from the internet.